-Area Plans may be adopted and considered an extension of the Comprehensive Plan.
-They address specific issues that arise within a defined geographic area or neighborhood rather than the City as a whole.
+Area Plans may be adopted and considered an extension of the Comprehensive Plan. address specific issues that arise within a defined geographic area or neighborhood rather than the City as a whole.
 Area Plans include goals and objectives for those areas that are not specifically addressed in detail in the current Comprehensive Plan.
 For this reason area plans can also be viewed as "supplements" to the existing Comprehensive Plan.
-With Stevenson's 2013 Comprehensive Plan, the 1975 Skamania County Shoreline Management Program is folded into the Comprehensive Plan and will no longer be used as a stand-alone document.
+The City of Stevenson Shoreline Management Program, as amended, is folded into the Comprehensive Plan as an area plan and is not considered a stand-alone document.